PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 boundary-input normalization and the first internal Transpose/channel-slice propagation call.
 The retained value has no consumer.

+The internal Transpose/channel-slice propagation owner also returns four mutation counters and has two production calls.
+The first receives the live Session LayoutState and currently discards its result between the captured boundary-input channel-slice dictionary and the first Transpose/channel-slice MulAdd bridge.
+The later model-only occurrence remains a distinct raw call.
+Strict characterization fixes `_terminal_internal_channel_slice_stats` as the first result target only.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production occurrence whose result is retained as `_terminal_softmax_transpose_stats`